 Receiving Data Back

-Furthermore, you can receive data when returning from a screen:
+You can also receive data when returning from a screen:

 // Navigate and wait for result